andreasch86/andreasch86/README.md

 ### Off the Clock

 Currently studying Philosophy at UNISA because the people building AI should be the ones questioning it.
-Speaks six languages at various levels of confidence.
+"Speaks" six languages at various levels of confidence.
 Reads research papers recreationally.
 Believes cooking is just optimisation with better inputs.

 ---